ibm-cloud-docs/log-analysis/infrastructure/infra_logging.md

 To configure syslog, you must enable a port to send logs via syslog to your logging instance.
 If you are using (a) the classic syslog protocol, (b) a custom port in syslog-ng, or (c) a custom port in rsyslog, there is no authentication available and anyone with knowledge of the endpoint can submit logs to your instance.
 Depending on your environment, this may present a significant security risk.
 Use these configurations at your organization’s own risk.
 Validate with your compliance and security teams whether this security risk is acceptable to your organization.
 {: important}

-To use a custom port to send logs via UDP, you can open an IBM support ticket.
+To use a custom port to send logs via UDP and to disable a custom port, you can open an IBM support ticket.
 For information about opening an IBM support ticket, or about support levels and ticket severities, see [Getting support](/docs/get-support).

 For more information on using Syslog, see [Logging with Syslog](/docs/log-analysis?topic=log-analysis-syslog).

 ## Logging with Windows systems
 {: #infra_logging_windows}